playcanvas/blog/_posts/2015-05-01-playhack-may-spaceships-and-win-a-google-cardboard.markdown

 17. _Each game can only be entered once._

 18. _In order to participate in the competition entries must:_

-    _ - Be created using the online PlayCanvas platform and game engine._
+    - _Be created using the online PlayCanvas platform and game engine._

-    _ - Be a fork of the original PLAYHACK May project._
+    - _Be a fork of the original PLAYHACK March project._

-    _ - Include and use the contents of the PLAYHACK May project._
+    - _Include and use the Buggy 3D Model in the game._

-    _ - Have a published primary app._
+    - _Have a published primary app._

 19. _Winners will be notified by PlayCanvas on or before Friday, June 5th, 2015._